 When there is 'reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm' a bullying incident should be addressed as a child protection concern.
-If the anti-bullying procedures are seen to be ineffective, the Headteacher and the DSL will also consider child protection procedures.
+If the anti-bullying procedures are seen to be ineffective, the Head of School/Centre/Principal and the DSL will also consider child protection procedures.